 One of the most common methods for encryption is called PGP.
 This article will guide you through what PGP is, what it’s good for, and how to use it.

 What Is PGP?

-PGP stands for “Pretty Good Privacy,” and it’s most often used for sending encrypted messages between two people.
-PGP works by encrypting a message using a public key that’s tied to a specific user; when that user receives the message, they use a private key that’s known only to them to decrypt it.
+PGP stands for “Pretty Good Privacy.”
+PGP is most often used for sending encrypted messages between two people.
+It works by encrypting a message using a public key that’s tied to a specific user; when that user receives the message, they use a private key that’s known only to them to decrypt it.

 In addition to encryption, PGP also allows for digital signatures.
-By signing your encrypted message with your private key, you provide a way for the recipient of the message to see if the content of the message has been changed.
+By signing your encrypted message with your private key, you provide a way for the recipient to see if the message content has been changed.
 If even a single letter in the message is changed before it’s decrypted, the signature will be invalidated, alerting the recipient to foul play.

-The mathematical mechanics of PGP are extremely complicated, but the diagram below will give you a general idea of how the system works.
+The mathematical mechanics of PGP are extremely complicated.
+However, the video below will give you a general idea of how the system works.

 How Secure Is PGP?

 It’s impossible to say that any particular encryption method is 100 percent secure.
 That said, PGP is generally regarded as being extremely safe.
 The two-key system, digital signatures, and the fact that PGP is open-source and has been heavily vetted by the public all contribute to its reputation as one of the best encryption protocols.

 World-renowned security expert Bruce Schneier once called PGP, “the closest you’re likely to get to military-grade encryption,” and PGP.net says that there are “no practical weaknesses.”